Skip to Main Content

 Asian Classics Input Project (ACIP) is an educational organization dedicated to preserving ancient Asian philosophical texts and manuscripts and making them available through electronic media.website that provides Bibliographical information on philosophical literature of the Classical period in India, as well as secondary scholarly works on the same topic

-World Religions Online
+World Religions Online This link opens in a new window

 Information on the major world religions including beliefs, practices, history, spiritual leaders, holy days and festivals, and sacred texts.
 Includes essays, image galleries, timelines, and videos.